Digital Colour Spaces: A Simple Analogy Aids Understanding

 - Comparisons between synthesised images like these are often used to support recommendations to use AdobeRGB or ProPhotoRGB instead of sRGB.

 - However…. the differences between digital camera images of real scenes, taken in RAW format, then processed in each of the colour spaces and correctly rendered, will be less noticeable, especially when viewed or printed on consumer grade monitors and printers.
 This is illustrated by the following images of a real spectrum created by sunlight passing through a prism and projected onto a white sheet of paper to produce a saturated sweep of natural colours.
-The RAW image was processed to produce sRGB, AdobeRGB and ProPhotoRGB versions and saved as 16 bit TIFs at the same URL.
+The RAW image was processed to produce sRGB, AdobeRGB and ProPhotoRGB versions and saved as 16 bit TIFs online here.
 Figure 10 shows a montage of the three images.

 Hopefully the above has provided a useful insight into some of the basics behind digital colour spaces.
 To conclude I have three recommendations.